bptlab/cepta/README.md

 ![GitHub](https://img.shields.io/github/license/bptlab/cepta)
 [![Release](https://img.shields.io/github/release/bptlab/cepta)](https://github.com/bptlab/cepta/releases/latest)

+**NOTE: This branch has unfinished work including the Query Microservice and the correlation for AverageSpeed to submit GPS updates.**

 The open-source *CEPTA* project aims to examine the applicability of modern (complex) event processing techniques in the context of intermodal transportation.